 Scott Aquilina, AIA

-Today, as a principal with Bruner/Cott, what gets Scott up and out each morning–besides the joy of working with talented colleagues–is the opportunity to engage clients in designing and implementing projects which honor the heritage and craftsmanship of the past while maximizing resources in support of contemporary programs and long-term sustainable growth.
+As a principal with Bruner/Cott, what gets Scott up and out each morning–besides the joy of working with talented colleagues–is the opportunity to engage clients in designing and implementing projects which honor the heritage and craftsmanship of the past while maximizing resources in support of contemporary programs and long-term sustainable growth.

 Scott lives along the Boston Marathon route in Newton, Massachusetts, with his wife and two children.
 As a life-long member of Grace Episcopal Church, he is dedicated to the stewardship of the 1873 Victorian landmark.
 His joy lies in heading up the church’s Acolyte Program, which provides kids and teenagers opportunities for leadership and growth within the community.
 On summer evenings, Scott can be found bass fishing with son Patrick from their inflatable two-man canoe.